wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ### 2. Allow More Thinking Time

-There has been a lot of recent talks about the inference scaling law which suggests the performance of a model improves with more computing time spent on inference.
-Jim Fan [tweeted](https://x.com/DrJimFan/status/1834279865933332752) about it when the OpenAI o1 model was out.
-Sequoia published a blog post [Generative AI’s Act o1](https://www.sequoiacap.com/article/generative-ais-act-o1/) to look into the future with its implications.
+The concept of the **inference scaling law** has been gaining traction recently, popularized by AI influencer Jim Fan's [tweet](https://x.com/DrJimFan/status/1834279865933332752) and Sequoia capital's blog post [Generative AI’s Act o1](https://www.sequoiacap.com/article/generative-ais-act-o1/).
+The law suggests that the performance of a model improves with more computing time spent on inference.

 How does this apply to our text-to-SQL application?
-One simple approach to allow more thinking time is to a pre-tool-calling step.
-In this step, the model is instructed to first break down the task into logical steps and draft SQL for each step before proceeding to the tool calling and execution.
+We can simply introduce a pre-tool-calling reasoning step by instructing the model to explicity break down the task to logical steps, and then invoke the tool for execution.

-Consider the same input query "What are the most commented posts each month?".
-By adding a reasoning step, the model can sketch out a plan to improve the SQL generation.
-Here's an example captured in the Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/69bd6cfc-c8b6-4960-a3ef-08d6f4b06a73), where the model explicitly reasons through the solution

-For example, instead of directly generating SQL for the query "What are the most commented posts each month?", instruct the model to first break the task into logical steps.
+We again concider the same query "What are the most commented posts each month?".
+This Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/69bd6cfc-c8b6-4960-a3ef-08d6f4b06a73) reveals that the task was broken into 3 logical steps during reasoning:

-> 1. **Extract the year and month** from the `timestamp` to group the data on a monthly basis.
+1. **Extract the year and month** from the `timestamp` to group the data on a monthly basis.
-> 2. **Rank the posts** within each month based on the number of comments to identify the most commented one.
+2. **Rank the posts** within each month based on the number of comments to identify the most commented one.
-> 3. **Filter** the top-ranked post for each month.
+3. **Filter** the top-ranked post for each month.

-This reasoning enables the LLM to produce an accurate final SQL query, even it is slightly verbose:
+This structured approach leads to a correct final SQL query, even being slightly verbose:

 ```sql
 WITH posts_with_month AS (